-The Lanterne Rouge is traditionally the last competitor to finish a cycling event and Team Haute Route’s Fergus will once again be the Lanterne Rouge for all three events this year.
-Fergus will be towards the rear of the peleton at all times, supporting and encouraging the last riders to the finish.
-Even though he will himself be the last to finish within the time limit, he may pass riders by from time to time during the Stage – this doesn’t mean they are going to be outside of the official finish time, as long as they beat him to the finish line.
+The Lanterne Rouge is traditionally the last competitor to finish a cycling race.
+The Lanterne Rouge will be towards the rear of the peloton, supporting and encouraging the last riders to the finish.
+Even though he will be the last rider over the finish line within the time limit, he may pass riders by from time to time during the Stage – this doesn’t mean they are going to be outside of the official finish time, as long as they beat him to the finish line.

 PRIZES & AWARDS

 An official prizegiving ceremony will take place at the end of each stage, in the heart of the Event Village.